Scaling limit of boundary random walks: A martingale problem approach: Abstract

 \section{Abstract}

-We establish the scaling limit of a class of boundary random walks to Brownian-type processes on the half-line.
+We establish the scaling limit of a class of boundary random walks to the full spectrum of Brownian-type processes on the half-line.
 By solving the associated martingale problem and employing weak convergence techniques, we prove that under appropriate scaling, the process converges to the general Brownian motion in the $J_1$-Skorokhod topology.
-The limiting process exhibits both diffusion and boundary behavior characterized by parameters $(\alpha, \beta, A, B)$, which govern the transition rates at the origin.
-Our results provide a discrete approximation to generalized Brownian motions with mixed boundary conditions.
+The main novelty of our approach lies in a result on the asymptotic behavior of the local time of the boundary random walks, allowing us to derive a CLT result for several Brownian-type limit processes on the half-line.

 \allowdisplaybreaks